-Suffering is part of being human.
-Suffering alone doesn’t have to be.
+Life is full of road blocks.
+Illness, transition, grief and loss are all part of being human.
+But suffering alone doesn’t need to be.

 Early in my stay in the hospital I was approached by a guy who offered me his ‘time’ if I wanted to talk about my experience.
 He said he was there to support people who ticked the ‘no religion’ box.
 But what did he want?
 What was he selling?
 To my great surprise and relief, the answer was nothing.
 He came to me with no agenda.
 He listened, we shared experiences, and he provided a ‘sounding board’ for all that was swirling through my mind.
 What he gave me was human connection.